Money & Subsidies

 • You want certainty over potential higher returns

-• You value the life insurance component
+• You value the built-in life insurance

 • Your time horizon is shorter (under 10 years)

-Strategy 4: Singapore Savings Bonds (SSB)
+Strategy 4: Singapore Savings Bonds

-Current yields (2026): Approximately 2.5-3.0% per annum for 10-year hold
+Current yields (2026): About 2.5-3.0% per annum for a 10-year hold

-The Hybrid Approach (Recommended)
+The Hybrid Approach (What I Actually Do)

-• Max out CDA matching ($6,000 deposit for 1st/2nd child)
+• Max out CDA matching ($6,000 for 1st/2nd child)

 • Use CDA for childcare fees (preserves cash)

-• Continue RSP: Increase to $300-$500/month when possible
+• Continue RSP, increase to $300-$500/month when possible

 • CDA balance grows with interest

-• Keep contributions consistent regardless of market conditions
+• Stay consistent regardless of market conditions

-• Shift 30-40% of invested funds from equities to bonds/SSBs
+• Shift 30-40% from equities to bonds/SSBs

 • CDA converts to PSEA at age 13

-• Shift to 60-70% bonds/SSBs
+• Move to 60-70% bonds/SSBs

-• Confirm university costs and adjust target
+• Confirm university costs and fine-tune your target

-How Much Should You Save Monthly?
+How Much to Save Monthly

-Forgetting about PSEA: The CDA-to-PSEA pathway is essentially a government-funded education account.
+Forgetting about PSEA.
+The CDA-to-PSEA pathway is essentially a government-funded education account.
 Use it.

 Tax Benefits to Remember